Last Updated on September 23, 2020 by Paul Guzman

 Pyracantha: Tall desert evergreen shrub with white flowers in spring.
 Used for screens and as a border plant.
 Produces red or orange like berries.
 Likes moderate watering.
 Numerous vine-like thorns.
 Can be used as an evergreen hedge or border screen.
 It does have sharp thorns on stems.
 There are several types of Pyracantha read about them on this page.
 Pyracantha Varieties.

 Creosote or Larrea tridentata: Native New Mexican plant.
 Lower elevations of the desert southwest.
 Very hardy plant up to 10ft. height and wide.
 Likes full sun and will grow in almost any type of soil.
 Produces yellow like flowers during spring.
 Many folks consider this plant a large weed.

 You will see this shrub all along the southwest Interstate roads.
 It is rare you will see this shrub in retail nurseries as they are hard to keep in containers.

 India Hawthorne or Rhaphiolepis indica: Very exotic looking desert evergreen.
-Excellent choice for business landscapes or front/back yard homes.
+An excellent choice for business landscapes or front/back yard homes.
 It can work in a Xeriscape landscape but needs additional watering during the summer months.
 Beautiful bright pink flowers in early spring.
 Can tolerate shade and full sun it’s a moderate grower and will grow up to 4ft tall and wide.